 The Dover Greens, which is the current development company, envisions the project to accommodate educational facilities, Christian non-profit organizations, and a Technology/ R&D Center.

 The Dover Greens property is nestled in a region with miles of natural beauty, surrounded by mountains and rivers that run through it.
-Dover Greens began development the area that was previously dormant for two decades, using its existing buildings and infrastructure, which will bring economic growth to the region and provide new job opportunities.
+Dover Greens began to develop the area that was previously dormant for two decades, using its existing buildings and infrastructure, which will bring economic growth to the region and provide new job opportunities.

 In 2013, after the acquisition of the property, the Town of Dover leadership visited Olivet University’s New York City location at 6 Barclay Street, and expressed the desire for the property to be developed into educational, research and IT center that will bring economic growth, and employment opportunities into the area that was economically depressed for decades.